Ferdi265/multiso/README.md

 - 2: EFI system partition (50M, for x86_64-efi GRUB, labeled "MULTEFI")
 - 3: FAT32 data partition (rest, for ISOs and GRUB config, labeled "MULTISO")

+## Installing

+To install `multiso` on a device `/dev/sdX`, you need to run the following
+commands:

+- `multiso.sh partition /dev/sdX`
+  On devices with a broken or unrecognized partition table this might fail on first run.
+Rerun this command once, and it should go through without errors.
+- `multiso.sh install /dev/sdX`

+The partition label for the two partitions can be adjusted with the `MULTISO_ISO_LABEL` and `MULTISO_EFI_LABEL` environment variables.

 ## Adding ISOs

 Just put your ISOs into the `iso/` folder in the "MULTISO" partition.
 You will